 Don't miss new deals, get our free weekly email

 Legally, opticians must hand over a copy of your contact lens prescription, even if you don't buy lenses from them.
-This means you're free to buy online from uber-cheap online sellers.
+This means you're free to buy online from cheap online sellers.

 It's all about getting exactly the same lenses as normal, following your prescription, but paying less.
 Once you know the contact lenses you need and have been fitted for them by an optician, select your lens type in the tool above.
 It will instantly search specialist discount sites to find the cheapest.